watacoso/hlab/docs/_docs/gateway.md

   - then creates a new partition starting 30GiB into the disk filling the rest of the disk (-n=0:10G:0 option)
   - And labels it as an LVM partition (-t option)

-LVM logical volumes creation using the new partition,`/dev/sda3`, (LUNs) have been automated with Ansible developing the ansible role: **ricsanfre.storage** for managing LVM.
+LVM logical volumes creation using the new partition,`/dev/sda3`, (LUNs) have been automated with Ansible developing the ansible role: **watacoso.storage** for managing LVM.

 Specific ansible variables to be used by this role are stored in [`ansible/vars/centralized_san/centralized_san_target.yml`]({{ site.git_edit_address }}/ansible/vars/centralized_san/centralized_san_target.yml)